Health Insurance Requirements

-Students are given the option to apply for a health insurance waiver before the start date listed on their immigration document, as long as the students meet the UH System Health Insurance Waiver Criteria.
-If students fail to submit the waiver or wish to receive the University provided health insurance will be automatically charged to your account.
+Students are given the option to apply for a health insurance waiver before the start date listed on their immigration document, as long as the students and their plan meet the UH System Health Insurance Waiver Criteria (see below).
+If students fail to submit the waiver or wish to receive the insurance plan endorsed by the University, the UHV Student Health Insurance Plan (SHIP) will be automatically charged to your account.
+You do not need to purchase the SHIP plan separately.
+The insurance cost for the Fall semester is $1180 (returning students $972), and the cost for both Spring and Summer combined is $1843.
+Summer only $679.

-Minimum Plan Benefit coverage - a package of health insurance benefits, subject to reasonable deductible amounts and co-pays with:
+Minimum Plan Benefit coverage - a package of health insurance benefits, subject to reasonable deductible amounts and co-pays:

-- Medical evacuation coverage amount is no less than $50,000.
+- Medical evacuation coverage amount must be no less than $50,000.

-- Imposes no provisions for co-insurance that exceed 25% of the covered benefits.
+- Coverage imposes no provisions for co-insurance that exceed 25% of the covered benefits.

 International students that are subject to this policy must have health and medical evacuation/repatriation coverage that meet or exceed the following SHIP coverage period: